libuv/libuv/docs/src/timer.rst

         Does not update the event loop's concept of "now".
 See :c:func:`uv_update_time` for more information.

         If the timer is already active, it is simply updated.

+    .. versionchanged:: 1.48.0 a timeout of zero is changed to one

 .. c:function:: int uv_timer_stop(uv_timer_t* handle)